Leader's message

 Controlling costs at City Hall and delivering the Mayor’s key priorities

-The Mayor’s 2024-25 budget includes just under £500 million of savings and efficiencies, including from the more efficient use of office accommodation and technology and sharing back office and support functions across the GLA Group family.
+The Mayor’s 2025-26 budget includes over £345 million of savings and efficiencies, including from the more efficient use of office accommodation and technology and sharing back office and support functions across the GLA Group family.
 These savings have allowed the release of resources to help meet the Mayor’s key priorities.

-The Mayor will also work with London’s business community, key investors and other stakeholders to grow our economy and ensure that London and Londoners’ interests are protected following the UK’s departure from the European Union.
+The Mayor will also work with London’s business community, key investors and other stakeholders to grow our economy.
 He will provide funding for new projects to bring communities together, tackle social inequality and support London’s businesses, including projects to help small and medium sized firms.

 The Mayor’s Office for Policing and Crime (MOPAC)

-The Mayor’s top priority is keeping Londoners safe and his Police and Crime Plan for 2022-25 sets out his vision for achieving this in partnership with the Metropolitan Police Service (MPS).
-The four key themes of the plan are:
+The Mayor’s top priority is keeping Londoners safe.
+His draft Police and Crime Plan for 2025-26 sets out his vision for achieving this in partnership with the MPS.
+The 4 key themes of the Plan are:

-- increasing trust and confidence in the MPS ensuring that it engages with Londoners and treats them fairly
+- increasing trust and confidence – increasing public trust in the MPS and reducing gaps in confidence between different groups; ensuring that the MPS engages with Londoners and treats them fairly

-- better supporting victims - improving the service and support that victims receive from the MPS and the criminal justice service
+- better supporting victims – improving the service and support that victims receive from the MPS and the criminal justice service; working to ensure victims receive a better criminal justice response and outcome; and reducing the number of repeat victims of domestic abuse and sexual violence

-- protecting people from being exploited or harmed by reducing the number of young people and adults who are criminally exploited or harmed as well as keeping people safe online
+- protecting people from being exploited or harmed – reducing the number of young people and adults who are criminally exploited or harmed; keeping young people in the justice system supported and safe; and keeping people safe online

-The Mayor continues to spearhead efforts with the Metropolitan Police Commissioner to build an MPS that is trusted, representative of London and delivers the highest possible service to every community in our city through the New Met For London (NMfL) programme.
-An additional £189 million investment has been allocated to improve the MPS’s effectiveness and increase trust and confidence amongst Londoners in the police service.
+The Mayor also continues to spearhead efforts with the Metropolitan Police Commissioner to build an MPS that is trusted, representative of London and delivers the highest possible service to every community in our city.
+Working with the Commissioner, the Mayor is accelerating the root and branch reforms and systemic change needed to the MPS’s performance and culture.

 Transport for London

-Transport for London (TfL) has faced significant financial challenges since the pandemic.
-The Mayor continues to work with the government to secure a sustainable long-term funding settlement for TfL to allow him to continue to invest in the transport network while making it more reliable and accessible.
+TfL has faced significant financial challenges since the pandemic.
+Through prudent and effective financial management, it has managed to navigate through the resulting financial impacts while protecting vital services for Londoners, delivering the first ever operational surplus in the organisation’s history.
+The Mayor continues to work with the government to secure a sustainable long-term funding settlement for TfL and has already secured an additional £485 million of capital funding for 2025-26.
 The Mayor’s priorities for TfL, subject to funding constraints where applicable, and key achievements include:

 - Working with London boroughs to maintain existing concessionary travel and assisted door to door transport schemes.
-This includes, for example, maintaining free bus and tram travel for under 18s as well as free off-peak travel across the network for older Londoners (supplemented by free travel for those aged 60+ before 9am on Fridays initially for three months from March to May 2024), the disabled, armed forces personnel in uniform and eligible armed services veterans and protecting the Taxicard and Dial-a-Ride schemes.
+This includes, for example, maintaining free bus and tram travel for under 18s as well as free off-peak travel across the network for older Londoners, the disabled, armed forces personnel in uniform and eligible armed services veterans and protecting the Taxi card and Dial-a-Ride schemes

-- Delivering the Elizabeth line on its full timetable and route.
-The Elizabeth line has increased central London’s rail capacity by 10% and is forecast to see upwards of 200 million passenger journeys per annum making it the busiest rail line in the UK.
-This follows on from the opening of the Northern line extension to Nine Elms and Battersea Power Station in September 2021.
+- Building on the success of delivering the Elizabeth line on its full timetable and route.
+The Elizabeth line has increased central London’s rail capacity by ten per cent and saw over 500,000 passenger journeys between its opening date in 2022 and early 2025.
+This has made it the busiest rail line in the UK.
+This follows on from the opening of the Northern line extension to Nine Elms and Battersea Power Station in September 2021

 - Delivering the local regeneration and housing benefits arising from completing the extension of the London Overground on the Gospel Oak to Barking Line to serve Barking Riverside